drieslab/drieslab/_pages/research.md

 #### Mechanistic insights in the role of microenvironmental cell-to-cell interactions
 The potential of a cell, such as a progenitor cell or tumor cell, is not only determined by its intracellular regulatory network, but also by the instructions it receives from the extracellular environment.
-One fast way of cell-to-cell communication is through direct contact and here we will assess the role of the microenvironmental cell-type composition in a manner that preserves the spatial information using techniques such as spatial omics.
+One rapid way of cell-to-cell communication is through direct contact and here we will assess the role of the microenvironmental cell-type composition in a manner that preserves the spatial information using techniques such as spatial omics.

 &nbsp;